YuzarsifKilic/LaboratoryReporting/readme.md

 ## Spring Boot And React Application

 ### Summary
 This projects show reports, update reports and delete reports.
+My endpoints are protected with jwt tokens.
+My tokens expire 30 minutes

 ### Requirements
 * Laborants can have n reports but a report can only have one laborant